Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 would suffice for universal material abundance, representing

-19.5 to 29.3 times overcapacity, with United States manufacturing
+19.5 to 29.3 times overcapacity, with United States

-currently operating at approximately 77 percent capacity
+manufacturing currently operating at approximately 77 percent

-utilization (Federal Reserve, Cooper, "The Mathematics of
+capacity utilization (Federal Reserve G.17; Cooper, "The

 (i) In 2024 alone, 7,325 retail grocery store locations